johanbrandhorst/blog/content/post/serverless-application-stack.md

 To isolate all the resources of my projects, I like to create a separate project each time.
 This time, I named my project `serverless-application-stack`, but you can of course name your project whatever you like.

+## Set up a billing alert on the project

+GCP doesn't make it nearly as easy to limit the amount of money spent unfortunately, so it's a good idea to set up a billing alert.
+I have an alert set for when my spend approaches 50% of $1.

 ## Create and authenticate with GCP Artifact Registry